 Construction and operation of mobile refrigerated units with emphasis on maintenance, service, diagnosis, and repair of automotive and light truck air conditioners.
-S
+Prerequisites: AFD 110 and AFD 115 or department chair approval.
+S Su

 AFD 231 Fuel and Emissions Diagnosis 3-2-4